riscv-boom/riscv-boom/docs/sections/reg-file-bypass-network.rst

 .. figure:: /figures/boom-pipeline.svg
     :alt: Multi-Issue Pipeline

     An example multi-issue pipeline.
 The integer register file needs 6 read ports and 3 write ports for the execution units present.
 The FP register file needs 3 read ports and 2 write ports.
 FP and memory operations share a long latency write port to both the integer and FP register file.
 To make scheduling of the write port trivial, the ALU’s pipeline is lengthened to match the FPU latency.
 The ALU is able to bypass from any of these stages to dependent instructions in the Register Read stage.

-BOOM is a unified, physical register file (PRF) design.
+BOOM is a unified, **Physical Register File (PRF)** design.
 The register files hold both the committed and speculative state.
 Additionally, there are two register files: one for integer and one for floating point register values.
-The Map Tables track which physical register corresponds to which ISA register.
+The **Rename Map Tables** track which physical register corresponds to which ISA register.

 BOOM uses the Berkeley hardfloat floating point units which use an